Venkatesh771/Quality_Assessment_Of_Mangoes/README.md

 # 📂 Dataset Description
 The dataset used in this project consists of **mango images** collected from publicly available sources.
 Each mango sample is assessed based on three key parameters: **Texture, Healthiness, and Maturity**, using a **Likert scale (1 to 5)**.

-## 📌 Data Collection Sources
-The mango dataset is obtained from the following sources:

-1️⃣ **Mendeley Data** – A scientific research repository containing high-quality datasets.
-2️⃣ **Roboflow** – A platform providing annotated datasets for computer vision applications.
-3️⃣ **Kaggle** – A well-known repository for machine learning datasets and competitions.

----

 ## 📊 Data Labeling and Annotation
 Each mango image in the dataset is labeled based on the following assessment criteria: